cyrus-and/chrome-remote-interface/README.md

 Emitted every time that there are no more pending commands waiting for a response from the remote instance.
-The interaction is asynchronous so the only way to serialize a sequence of commands is to use the callback provided by the `chrome.send` method.
+The interaction is asynchronous so the only way to serialize a sequence of commands is to use the callback provided by the [`send`](#chromesendmethod-params-callback) method.
 This event acts as a barrier and it is useful to avoid the callback hell in certain simple situations.

 For example to load a URL only after having enabled the notifications of both `Network` and `Page` domains: